duniter/duniter/doc/HDC.md

 `UniversalDividend` | if provided, is a positive number.
 It defines the amount of money each member of the community may create for **THIS** amendment. | *Not Required*
 `CoinMinimalPower` | if provided, is a zero or positive number.
 It restricts the newly issued coins to a minimal decimal power.
 For example, with a value of 2, only coins with a value starting from 100 may be created from this amendment.
 This field is used to avoid abuses linked to money issuance. | *Not Required*
 `MembersStatusRoot` | is the root hash of a Merkle tree listing the status requests of members to be inside the community.
 It is a checksum mecanism. | **Required**
-`VotersSignaturesRoot` | **is mandatory if `VotersCount` is positive**.
+`VotersSignaturesRoot` | **is mandatory if `Number` is positive**.
 It is the root hash of a Merkle tree listing the signatures of voters for the previous amendment.
 It is a checksum mecanism. | *Not Required*
 `MembersRoot` | is the root hash of a Merkle tree listing the current members of the whole community.
 It is a checksum mecanism.
 Note that `MembersChanges` are included in the Merkle. | **Required**
 `MembersCount` | is used in combination of `MembersRoot`, it defines how many leafs were used to generate the Merkle tree. | **Required**
 `MembersChanges` | contains a list of members joining or leaving the community.
 A joining member has a line starting with `+` and a leaving one with `-`. | **Required**
-`VotersRoot` | is the root hash of a Merkle tree listing the current voters of the whole community.
+`VotersRoot` | **is mandatory if `Number` is positive**.
+It is the root hash of a Merkle tree listing the current voters of the whole community.
 It is a checksum mecanism.
-Note that `VotersChanges` are included in the Merkle. | **Required**
+Note that `VotersChanges` are included in the Merkle. | *Not Required*
-`VotersCount` | is used in combination of `VotersRoot`, it defines how many leafs were used to generate the Merkle tree. | **Required**
+`VotersCount` | **is mandatory if `Number` is positive**.
+It is used in combination of `VotersRoot`, it defines how many leafs were used to generate the Merkle tree. | *Not Required*
-`VotersChanges` | contains a list of members whose voting state change.
+`VotersChanges` | **is mandatory if `Number` is positive**.
+It contains a list of members whose voting state change.
 A new voting member has a line starting with `+` and a no more voting one with `-`.
-Members who voted ante previous amendment and voted previous is not considered a change, thus does not appear in this list. | **Required**
+Members who voted ante previous amendment and voted previous is not considered a change, thus does not appear in this list. | *Not Required*

 ### Validity